j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 ![Messhilite Inheritance Model](../images/candidate-count-model/messhilite-inheritance-mechanism-en.png)

-The Messhilite inheritance mechanism provides a practical example of how Candidate Count can influence inheritance success probability through candidate generation and selection.
+The Messhilite inheritance mechanism provides one practical example of how Candidate Count can influence inheritance success probability through candidate generation and selection.

 ---